openjfx/javafx-gradle-plugin/README.md

 * linux-aarch64
 * win or windows
 * osx or mac or macos
-* osx-aarch64 or mac-aarch64 or macos-aarch64
+* osx-aarch64 or mac-aarch64 or macos-aarch64 (support added in JavaFX 11.0.12 LTS and JavaFX 17 GA)

 **Groovy**

 <pre><code>
 javafx {
-    version = '12'
     modules = [ 'javafx.controls', 'javafx.fxml' ]
     <b>platform = 'mac'</b>
 }